-The Trustee's objectives for the Scheme's DB investment strategy have been set with regard to the Scheme's Statutory Funding Objectives as set out in the Statement of Funding Principles.
+For the DB Section, the Trustee's objectives for the investment strategy have been set with regard to the Scheme's Statutory Funding Objectives as set out in the Statement of Funding Principles.
 The Trustee's primary investment objectives are:

-- 1. Funding objective to ensure that the Scheme's investments deliver sufficient return such that the Scheme attains and remains fully funded using assumptions that contain a margin for prudence; - 2.
-Stability objective to have due regard to the likely level and volatility of required contributions when setting the Scheme's investment strategy; and - 3.
-Security objective to ensure that the solvency position of the Scheme is expected to improve.
+- Funding objective to ensure that the Scheme's investments deliver sufficient return such that the Scheme attains and remains fully funded using assumptions that contain a margin for prudence; - Stability objective to have due regard to the likely level and volatility of required contributions when setting the Scheme's investment strategy; and - Security objective to ensure that the solvency position of the Scheme is expected to improve.
 The Trustee takes into account the strength of the employer's covenant when determining the expected improvement in the solvency position of the Scheme.